When soccer players talk on the field, you’ll notice that they cover their mouths. You’re not alone if you’ve wondered why they do this.

 1. Keep conversations private from the public

 In soccer, there’s always someone watching the players.
-Cameras are everywhere during a high-profile game, and every move players make is recorded.
+Cameras are everywhere during a high-profile game, and players’ every move is recorded.
 This means their words and actions can be studied later.

 Media and fans can scrutinize players’ words and actions after a game.

-So, when a player does something or says something on the field, the media can check on every small detail from the footage.
+So, when a player does something or says something on the field, the media can check every tiny detail from the footage.
 Also, the fans can share and discuss footage on social media.

-This can lead the players to feel like their words and actions are under the microscope.
+This can make players feel like their words and actions are under the microscope.
 Everything is being watched.

 The players might not be able to hide their actions, but they can try to hide their words.
 Teammates do this when talking to each other.
 But even players from opposing teams cover their mouths when having a conversation.

 Covering their mouths keeps their conversations private from the public.